How to evaluate and analyse Reits

 Historical yields are also not indicative of future performance of a Reit.
 That said, they can be a useful measure in understanding how consistent a Reit has maintained its payouts to unitholders.

 In some cases, the frequency of distributions made to unitholders may affect whether individuals choose to invest in one Reit over another.
 Those who prefer more regular payouts may pick a Reit that pays quarterly distributions over one that pays semi-annually.

 3. Interest rate environment

-For interest rates, the general rule of thumb is that rising rates make bonds, dividend income stocks and REITs less attractive.
+Reits may react to increases or decreases in interest rates.
+It is generally said that rising interest rates make bonds, dividend income stocks and Reits less attractive.

-Similarly, falling interest rates typically support the prices of these instruments.
-Moreover, a lower interest rate environment may also present an opportunity for REIT managers to refinance loans ahead of their maturity at a lower rate as well as take up new loans for future expansion.
+A lower interest rate environment may actually present an opportunity for Reit managers to refinance loans ahead of their maturity at a lower rate as well as take up new loans for future expansion.

 4. Weighted average lease expiry (WALE)